 Our aim is to foster an awareness of the ancient Greek and Roman world, and to stimulate an interest in as many aspects of it as possible, including its political and social history, literature and art.
 We hope that the study of ancient civilisations will give our students a greater understanding of how our world has developed and will challenge them to think more critically about the society they live in today.

-We have one part-time and three full-time specialist teachers, all graduates of the universities of Oxford, Cambridge and St Andrew’s.
+We have one part-time and three full-time specialist teachers, who are graduates of the universities of Oxford, Cambridge, St Andrew’s and Exeter.

 A set of departmental chrome books enables students to access a vast range of relevant online resources.